atbcb/usab-uswds/_tad/rad-x-COPY.md

 file: /files/mde/radx-bp.pdf
 file-description: Best Practices for the Design of Accessible COVID-19 Home Tests, PDF format
 ---
 ## {{ page.title }}

-This is backup version, no figure, no layout tables.
-Images follow bullet lists.

 ### Introduction